 Unfortunately, there are some things you just can’t learn in nursing school.
 If you encounter difficult family members on the job, empathy is always the best medicine—unless, of course, medicine is the best medicine.
 Regardless of the situation, keep these tips in mind when dealing with a difficult family member in healthcare:

 - If they start to shout at you, don’t shout back.
-The person’s anger isn’t a reflection or a judgment of you as a nurse or a person.
-It’s a reaction to the fear that family member feels.
-If the family member continues to shout, get help from a coworker in case the person becomes violent, or calmly remove yourself from the room.
+If they are yelling, stop and just listen.
+Calmly ask them about this problem.
+Let the family member voice her concerns but ask the person in a calm tone not to shout.
+Remember that the person’s anger isn’t a reflection or a judgment of you as a nurse or a person.
+It’s a reaction to the fear they feel for their loved one.
+If the family member continues to shout, get help from a coworker or social worker in case the person becomes violent, or calmly remove yourself from the room and alert your supervisor.

-2. Don’t get defensive, and don’t take it personally.
+- Let them talk it out.
 The patient needs to feel safe.
 By letting the family member air grievances, both real and imagined, you’re helping to alleviate the patient’s fear.
-Being a sounding board for concerns sometimes works to calm people down—their anger has built up inside, and voicing it to the nurse often can relieve anger.
+Being a sounding board for concerns sometimes works to calm people down—their anger has built up inside and voicing it to the nurse often can relieve anger.